Student Health Service at Campus Gotland

 If you are unsure of who to contact, you can dial 1177, or contact Student Health Service for guidance.

 Support for disabilities

 If you have a long-term disability that affects your studies, you can get support during your time at Uppsala University.

 Contact us or make an appointment

-Student Health Service is usually available for drop-in every Monday from 14:00 - 16:00, but due to coronavirus all meetings with us will take place online or by phone.
+Student Health Service is usually available for drop-in every Monday from 14:00 - 16:00, in building C, third floor.
+Due to coronavirus, all meetings with us will take place online or by phone.
 For longer appointments you can book a time through our booking system.
 Don't forget to choose "Boka Studenthälsan, 60 min" when you enter the booking system.